 - stomach pain

-HCG is produced from hamster ovary cells.
+hCG is produced from hamster ovary cells.
 People with an allergy to hamster protein shouldn’t take hCG.

-HCG is an FDA-approved medication for treating specific conditions in both women and men.
 In men, it seems to have an important role as an alternative to testosterone for boosting testosterone levels and maintaining fertility.

 Some doctors are prescribing it in conjunction with testosterone products for testosterone deficiency to help maintain fertility and sexual function.